airinthezoo/tasks/README.md

 Back in this repository, go to `settings` -> `secrets` -> `Actions` and click the `New repository secret` button in the topright.

 Name the secret "GH_TOKEN" and paste in the token you copied in the previous step.

+### 3. Edit README

+This line was added by Aaron on 2/11/24 in order to push a change to the main branch to deploy.